 The maximum penalty for this offence is 5 years imprisonment.
-Our client had an extensive criminal history and had served multiple good behavior bonds and had other court orders imposed upon him in the past.
+Our client had an extensive criminal history, had served multiple good behaviour bonds, and had other court orders imposed upon him in the past.
 Our client had been represented in the Local Court by Legal Aid and sentenced to 3 months imprisonment for each offence.

 Our client immediately lodged a severity appeal to the District Court and called us for assistance with his appeal.

-Solicitor Kevin Vierboom submitted to the Judge that there was little to recommend our client in view of his extensive criminal history, however, the damage was isolated to property and our client had gained employment and had not been in trouble with the Police for the past 5 years.
+Solicitor Kevin Vierboom submitted to the Judge that there was little to recommend our client given his extensive criminal history.
+However, the damage was isolated to property and our client had gained employment and had not been in trouble with the Police for the past 5 years.

 Appeal Allowed – Exceed Speed limit by more than 20 km/h but not more than 30km/h whilst driving a motor vehicle – Wyong Local Court – 05/07/2018

 Our client, a 23-year-old male who lives on the Central Coast, was charged with exceed speed limit by more than 20km/h but not more than 30km/h whilst driving a motor vehicle.
 As a result of this offence, our client lost 4 demerit points and his P1 Provisional Licence was suspended.
 On a Licence Appeal to the Wyong Local Court, our Solicitor made extensive submissions in relation to the objective seriousness of the offence and our client’s subjective circumstances.
 The Magistrate provided our client with two options:

 1) To have his licence suspended and to have the demerit points wiped from his record; or

 2) To have the demerit points remain on his record and to allow him to maintain his licence.